slatedocs/slate/source/index.md

 ### Scenario

-The following example shows how to setup to be notified when a user enters within 100m of the latitude/longitude point of 34.0274938,-118.3898094.
+The following example shows how to setup to be notified when a user arrives at an airport.

 <br><br>

 ### Setup
 1. Add SenseSdk import
 2. Register with `SenseApi` with API key in `didFinishLaunchingWithOptions` method.
-3. Restore state of any previously running triggers when application starts back up.
-(Will happen if application was terminated)
-4. Register any new recipes.
-(In most situations this would be done elsewhere)
-5. Save state when the application will be terminated in `applicationWillTerminate` method.
+3. Define a trigger and recipe.
+4. Register the recipe.

 <br><br><br><br><br><br><br>